-JA and JPS were partially supported by the Villum Centre of Excellence for the Mathematics of Quantum Theory (QMATH).
-RR was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC CoG UniCoSM, Grant Agreement No. 724939).
-JA is grateful to IST Austria for hospitality during a visit and to Robert Seiringer for interesting discussions.
+\bmhead{Acknowledgments} JA and JPS were partially supported by the Villum Centre of Excellence for the Mathematics of Quantum Theory (QMATH, Grant No. 10059).
+RR was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, Grant Agreement No. 724939).
+JA is grateful to IST Austria for its hospitality during a visit and to Robert Seiringer for interesting discussions.
 RR thanks the University of Copenhagen for the hospitality during a visit.